Benlagra/ExData_Plotting1/README.md

 In each of the codes, I read only the necessary rows from the original data as described below.
 I then subset the resulting reduced data set accoroding to what I need to produce a given plot.
 This is a minor detail though.

 **The background of each of the plots is set explicitely to `bg = 'transparent'`** as is the case for the illustrative figures contained in the original repository of Prof. Peng.
 When a transparent image is overlay on a given background, it seems to have this background color.
 Hence why the images seem to have a white background on the webpage of the course project.
+See the final plots in this file below.

 ### Structure of the original data